by Mark Pitstick MA, DC

 My five solutions . . .

-The solutions to this one are really quite simple.
+The solutions to this one are simple.
 Follow The Golden Rule.
-Great religious and philosophical teachers throughout time have shared the wisdom and benefits of loving our neighbors, ourselves, and Creator.
+Great religious and philosophical teachers throughout time have shared the wisdom and benefits of loving our neighbors and ourselves.

 * * * * * * *